tosuke-lab/bird-container/README.md

 * Deploy the Bird Router<br/>
 `kubectl apply -f bird.yml`

-The dockerfile builds the router and prepare an image used for deploying the router.
+## Development

-Only two bird binaries are required, bird and birdc.
-Built from BIRD 2.0.8
+The Makefile builds the container image and pushes it to a registry.
+Run "make" with no parameters to get help on the available variables and goals.